Vertiv: Edge data centres & an alarming future just like the movies

 This event brought together IT leaders and vendors from throughout Australia and New Zealand (A/NZ) including Vertiv, a global provider of mission critical data center equipment.

 Robert Linsdell is the Managing Director of Vertiv in Australia and New Zealand.
 Before he took the stage at the event, I had the chance to chat with both him and Tom Anderson, Vertiv’s DCIM Solutions Manager.

-“Our product set is quite broad, but we’re all about keeping data centres and data sets running.
+“Our product set is quite broad, but we’re all about keeping data centers and data sets running.
 So wherever you have any data, usually somewhere along the line, we are keeping it all going from a power, cooling and software management point of view,” explains Linsdell.

-“Emerson Network Power who we were up until November last year, was pretty well known for being a major supplier in this area and to a degree, thought leaders in the area of keeping data centres and critical infrastructure running,” he adds.
+“Emerson Network Power who we were up until November last year, was pretty well known for being a major supplier in this area and to a degree, thought leaders in the area of keeping data centers and critical infrastructure running,” he adds.